genxiam/truenas-core-plex-jail/README.md

 -j plex                 # The name of your jail (defaults to plex, optional)
 ```

+Note that any additional configuration files, such as `plex-config`, are neither required nor supported any longer.

 ## Thanks
 This script is based on the following projects:
 - https://github.com/danb35/freenas-iocage-plex